alexmercerind/dart_vlc/README.md

 - `Broadcast` class for broadcasting `Media`.
 - `Record` class for recording `Media`.
 - `Chromecast` class.
+- Adding headers for `Media.network` (Not possible, added user agent).

 Under progress or planned features (irrespective of order)...